 Cobra Prototype

 Riverside, March 3-4, 1962: One of the first public appearances of Carroll Shelby's Cobra.
-The car did demo runs between races.
+The car ran demo laps between races.
 This begins one of the greatest eras in racing, well covered elsewhere.

-Does anyone know who his passenger might be?
+Does anyone know who the passenger might be?

 (Peter Brock, designer of the Cobra Daytona coupe, identified her as Joan Cole, Shelby's secretary.)